devamin/AST_Example/README.md

-1- step : i formed the AST by hand in the method getListOfInstructionBeforeOptimisation()
+1- step : i formed the AST by the method getListOfInstructionBeforeOptimisation()